DAMONA

 damona install fastqc:0.11.9

 That's it.
 Time to test.
 Type fastqc.
+This should open a graphical interface.

-To rename this TEST example:
+To rename this TEST environment, you may use:

 damona rename TEST --new-name prod